 Childhood questions finally answered

 I soon realised that this philosophy addressed many of the difficult questions which my schoolteachers and priests couldn’t answer.
 It also helped me to understand the significance of a number of unusual events from my past.
 Consequently, I began to feel that it must be true even though believing in reincarnation conflicted with my Catholic upbringing.
 This troubled me a little but my concerns began to ease when I learned that Jesus had also taught the doctrine of reincarnation.
-According to Carol, Jesus was a highly evolved soul who had previously experienced many lives on earth.
-He had already cleared all his karma prior to his incarnation as Jesus, which was a unique and divinely ordained mission to the earth.
+According to Carol, Jesus had a unique and divinely ordained mission to the earth.

 One aspect of his mission was to teach and demonstrate the ascension of the soul.
 The early church had continued this teaching but frequently reviewed and modified elements of it until the Emperor Justinian finally ended the debate by declaring belief in reincarnation to be a heresy at the 5th Ecumenical Council in 553AD.